A better image can save a life.First patients scanned with donor-funded, cancer-tracing technology.

 Local access to the most advanced care and technology is always important.
 A global pandemic only compounds that.

 A more precise image can save a life

 They say a picture is worth a thousand words and the comparison photo here is a testament to that.

 Both images are PET-CT scans of the same neuroendocrine cancer patient.
-The one on the left uses the current detection methods available in our region, while the right scan uses the gallium-68 DOTATATE tracer.
+The one on the left uses the former detection methods available in our region, while the right scan uses the gallium-68 DOTATATE tracer.
 As you can see, the gallium-68 DOTATATE scan (right) is able to detect the neuroendocrine tumour sites with unparalleled accuracy.
 This accuracy means a targeted treatment plan can be immediately put in place to address the needs of the patient.